varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 At its heart Evacsound is a soft real time, distributed system where a central stages time synchronized operation across hundreds of nodes.
 Its problem domain and operational circumstances add some constraints:

 1. The system shares comms infrastructure with other industrial equipment even though on own VLAN.
-Network virtualization abstraction breaks down in real time operation: the product has to tolerate load spikes and service degradations caused by other euqipment yet be mindful of network traffic it generates.
+Network virtualization abstraction breaks down in real time operation: the product has to tolerate load spikes and service degradation caused by other equipment yet be mindful of network traffic it generates.
 2. The operations is completely unmanned.
 There are no SREs; nobody's on pager duty for the system.
 After commissioning there's typically no network access for vendors to the site anyway.
 The thing have to sit there on its own and quietly do its job for the next couple decades until the scheduled tunnel renovation.
 3. We have experience designing no-nonsense hardware that lasts: this is how we have repeat business with Siemens, GE and other big players.
 But with sheer scale of installation you can count on devices going dark over the years.
 There will be hardware faults, accidents and possible battle attrition from fires.
 Evacsound has to remain operational despite the damage, allow for redundant centrals and ensure zero configuration maintenance/replacement of the nodes.